*Note: Join us live and online for the 2019 Nexus User Conference on June 12.

 To get started, we will create 2 AMIs (Amazon Machine Image) for our instances.
 To do so, we will use Packer, which allows you to bake your own image.

 The first AMI will be used to create the Jenkins master instance.
-The AMI uses the Amazon Linux Image as a base image and for provisioning part it uses a simple shell script:
+The AMI uses the Amazon Linux Image as a base image, and for the provisioning part, it uses a simple shell script:

 It will install the latest stable version of Jenkins and configure its settings:

-The second AMI will be used to create the Jenkins workers, similarly to the first AMI, it will be using the Amazon Linux Image as a base image and a script to provision the instance:
+The second AMI will be used to create the Jenkins workers.
+Similarly to the first AMI, it will use the Amazon Linux Image as a base image and a script to provision the instance.

 A Jenkins worker requires the Java JDK environment and Git to be installed.
 In addition, the Docker community edition (building Docker images) and a data collector (monitoring) will be installed.

-Now our Packer template files are defined, issue the following commands to start baking the AMIs:
+Now that our Packer template files are defined, issue the following commands to start baking the AMIs.

-Now our AMIs are ready to use, let’s deploy our Jenkins cluster to AWS.
-To achieve that, we will use an infrastructure as code tool called Terraform, it allows you to describe your entire infrastructure in templates files.
+Now that our AMIs are ready to use, let's deploy our Jenkins cluster to AWS.
+To achieve that, we will use an infrastructure as code tool called Terraform, which allows you to describe your entire infrastructure in templates files.

-I have divided each component of my infrastructure to a template file.
-The following template file is responsible of creating an EC2 instance from the Jenkins master’s AMI built earlier:
+I have divided each component of my infrastructure into a template file.
+The following template file is responsible for creating an EC2 instance from the Jenkins master's AMI built earlier:

-Another template file used as a reference to each AMI built with Packer:
+Another template file is used as a reference to each AMI built with Packer.

-The Jenkins workers (aka slaves) will be inside an autoscaling group of a minimum of 3 instances.
-The instances will be created from a launch configuration based on the Jenkins slave’s AMI:
+The Jenkins workers (aka slaves) will be inside an auto-scaling group of at least 3 instances.
+The instances will be created from a launch configuration based on the Jenkins slave's AMI.

-To leverage the power of automation, we will make the worker instance join the cluster automatically (cluster discovery) using Jenkins RESTful API:
+To leverage the power of automation, we will automatically force the worker instance to join the cluster (cluster discovery) using Jenkins RESTful API.

-Moreover, to be able to scale out and scale in instances on demand, I have defined 2 CloudWatch metric alarms based on the CPU utilisation of the autoscaling group:
+Moreover, to scale out and scale in instances on demand, I have defined 2 CloudWatch metric alarms based on the CPU utilization of the auto-scaling group.

-The command takes an additional parameter, a variables file with the AWS credentials and VPC settings (You can create a new VPC with Terraform from here):
+The command takes an additional parameter, a variables file with the AWS credentials and VPC settings.

-Terraform will display an execution plan (list of resources that will be created in advance), type yes to confirm and the stack will be created in few seconds:
+Terraform will display an execution plan (list of resources created in advance), type yes to confirm, and the stack will be created in a few seconds:

-Jump back to EC2 dashboards, a list of EC2 instances will created:
+Jump back to EC2 dashboards, a list of EC2 instances will be created:

 In the terminal session, under the Outputs section, the Jenkins URL will be displayed: